 American Wigeon

-Staying in Thurso, a good selection of birds were seen.
+Staying in Thurso, a good selection of birds was seen.

 Thurso Harbour and beach